GenomicsAotearoa/hts_workshop_mpi/level2/06-homework.md

 # Level 2 revision

 This revision material consists of five short exercises covering the main points of the Level 2 training.
-When you have completed all exercises, please contact one of the training representatives to have them check your work.
+When you have completed all exercises, please contact one of the training representatives and send through any material required from the exercises below.

+Please note that we will be using the outputs from this homework for the next HTS workshop.
+If you do not do the homework, you **_will not_** have anything to work with on the next training day.

-If you are struggling with any exercises, remember the following:
+> Remember, if you are struggling with any exercises, remember the following:
+>

-1. Every exercise here was covered in the training material.
+> 1. Every exercise here was covered in the training material.
 Refer to this for hints.
-2. It is not cheating to use Google to find help on how various commands work.
+> 1. It is not cheating to use Google to find help on how various commands work.
-3. You are welcome to contact the trainers for advice on a particular exercise, but please attempt the first two options before resorting to this.
+> 1. You are welcome to contact the trainers for advice on a particular exercise, but please attempt the first two options before resorting to this.

 ---